obaines/frontiers_restoration/README.md

 # frontiers_restoration
-GitHub repository for the creation of and visualisation of a number of different restoration projects.
+Repository for the creation and visualisation of a map of restoration projects for the Panter et al., (in press) Frontiers for Young Minds Article.